CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 ## Examine MAC Moves

-The first time a MAC moves from behind one VTEP to behind another, BGP associates a MAC Mobilit (MM) extended community attribute of sequence number 1, with the type-2 route for that MAC.
+The first time a MAC moves from behind one VTEP to behind another, BGP associates a MAC Mobility (MM) extended community attribute of sequence number 1, with the type-2 route for that MAC.
 From there, each time this MAC moves to a new VTEP, the MM sequence number increments by 1.
 You can examine the MM sequence number associated with a MAC's type-2 route with the NCLU `net show bgp l2vpn evpn route vni <vni> mac <mac>` command or the vtysh `show bgp l2vpn evpn route vni <vni> mac <mac>` command.
 The example output below shows the type-2 route for a MAC that has moved three times:

 ```
 cumulus@switch:~$ net show bgp l2vpn evpn route vni 10109 mac 00:02:22:22:22:02